lydemann/blog.christianlydemann.com/content/post/openid-connect-part7-angular5.md

 ## Setup the Angular app for OIDC

-We setup OpenID connect in the Angular with the specification approved library called **angular-auth-oidc-client**.
+We set up OpenID connect in the Angular with the specification approved library called **angular-auth-oidc-client**.
 This gives us an easy abstraction to use in our Angular application that implements the validation rules according to the OpenID connect specification.

 We install this using:
 ``npm I angular-auth-oidc-client``